S-01815

 New York Senate Bill 1815 — An Act to amend the general business law, in relation to requiring publishers of books created with the use of generative artificial intelligence to contain a disclosure of such use

 Requires that any book published in New York that was wholly or partially created using generative artificial intelligence must conspicuously disclose that fact on the cover of the book.
-The requirement applies to all printed and digital books regardless of target age group or audience, including books consisting of text, pictures, audio, puzzles, games, or any combination thereof.
-The bill does not specify an enforcement mechanism, penalties, or a private right of action.
-It would take effect on the sixtieth day after enactment and is currently referred to the Committee on Internet and Technology.
+The scope includes all printed and digital books regardless of target age group or audience, encompassing books consisting of text, pictures, audio, puzzles, games, or any combination thereof.
+The bill provides a broad definition of generative artificial intelligence.
+No enforcement mechanism, penalties, or private right of action are specified.
+The bill is pending in the Senate Committee on Internet and Technology.

 Summary

 Requires that any book published in New York that was wholly or partially created using generative artificial intelligence must conspicuously disclose that fact on the cover of the book.
-The requirement applies to all printed and digital books regardless of target age group or audience, including books consisting of text, pictures, audio, puzzles, games, or any combination thereof.
-The bill does not specify an enforcement mechanism, penalties, or a private right of action.
-It would take effect on the sixtieth day after enactment and is currently referred to the Committee on Internet and Technology.
+The scope includes all printed and digital books regardless of target age group or audience, encompassing books consisting of text, pictures, audio, puzzles, games, or any combination thereof.
+The bill provides a broad definition of generative artificial intelligence.
+No enforcement mechanism, penalties, or private right of action are specified.
+The bill is pending in the Senate Committee on Internet and Technology.

 Enforcement & Penalties